 The interactions of nutrients with their biotic and abiotic environments are diverse.
 For the discipline of plant nutrition, the interaction of nutrients with each other is of particular importance.
-Nutrients interact with other elements and may exhibit antagonistic or synergistic behavior, or may not interact at all.
-In this case, either the availability, uptake or functions in the metabolism of another nutrient are inhibited (antagonism) or promoted (synergism).
+Nutrients interact with other elements and may exhibit antagonistic or synergistic behavior, or they may not interact at all.
+In the first case, either the availability, uptake or functions in the metabolism of another nutrient are inhibited (antagonism) or promoted (synergism).
 Nutrient interactions can occur at the root surface or within the plant, inducing deficiencies or inducing or reducing toxicities.

 A detailed study of the nutrient dynamics and interactions with the abiotic and biotic environment are of great importance due to the great complexity in order to make plant production efficient.

 The effect of plant nutrition on pollination services

 The interaction of magnesium and boron under aluminum-toxic growth conditions

 Iron and oxygen interaction in nutrition and physiology of maize